freeCodeCamp/guide/pages/docs/certificates-guide/adjust-the-margin-of-an-element/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Adjust the Margin of an Element"
+title: "Adjust the Margin of an Element"
+parent: "certificates-guide"
 ---

 An element's `margin` controls the amount of space between an element's `border` and surrounding elements.